 During treatment, love addicts are asked to abstain from romantic or sexual relationships for a specified time period.
 This break allows them to focus on the underlying issues and any co-occurring problems such as drug or alcohol addiction, depression, anxiety and eating disorders.
 Because love addiction often stems from childhood abuse or abandonment, trauma work can be an integral part of the treatment plan.

 Love Addiction Treatment at The Ranch

 At The Center for Relationship and Sexual Recovery at The Ranch, we use a blend of traditional and experiential therapies and approaches to help clients address neglect, abuse, enmeshment and attachment issues that may contribute to love addiction.
-Trauma-focused therapies, mindfulness practices, shame-reduction methods and an overall approach that helps clients uncover, accept and learn to love their authentic selves encourage them to build self-esteem and develop healthy relationship patterns and coping skills.
-Co-occurring issues like depression, anxiety, substance abuse and eating disorders are also addressed during treatment so clients can begin recovering from all of the challenges that prevent them from having healthy, intimate relationships.
-Learn more about The Ranch love addiction treatment program or call 844-876-7680.
+Our unique approach to treating love addiction helps clients uncover, accept and learn to love their authentic selves.
+Coupled with trauma-focused therapies, mindfulness practices and shame-reduction methods, clients are encouraged to build self-esteem and develop healthy relationship patterns and coping skills.
+Co-occurring issues like depression, anxiety, substance abuse and eating disorders are also addressed during treatment so clients can begin recovering from all of the challenges that prevent them from having healthy and intimate relationships.
+Learn more about The Ranch love addiction treatment program or call 888-844-5865.